germal/OpenCVB/README.md

 The objective is to solve many small computer vision problems and do so in a way that enables any of the solutions to be reused.
 The result is a toolkit for solving ever bigger and more difficult problems.
-The philosophy behind this approach is that human vision is built on many almost trivial algorithms working together.
+The philosophy behind this approach is that human vision is not computationally intensive but is built on many almost trivial algorithms working together.
 Is the combined effort of many small operations what produces understanding?
 It make take years to answer that question.

 One key to this approach is each algorithm presents its own options (sliders/check boxes/radio buttons/text boxes) for the different choices that